- aurora inn:

 The Inn embodies the refined simplicity of the Federal style.
 Its exterior is graced with broad columned balconies, stone terraces, and a lawn that rolls gently down to the water’s edge.
 Within, gleaming antiques, handsome Oriental rugs, exquisite fabrics, rich woods and an uncommonly fine art collection welcome guests from near and far.

 The ten spacious guest accommodations of the Aurora Inn are simple and charming, true to their 19th century origins yet meticulously re-envisioned for modern comfort, convenience, and luxury.
-Many feature working fireplaces and private porches with swings and rockers for a distinctive stay at any time of year.
+Many feature seasonal fireplaces and private porches with swings and rockers for a distinctive stay at any time of year.

 E.B.
 Morgan House